It’s hard enough to save for retirement, let alone retiring in a recession.

 It’s not unusual to hear someone say they need six months’ worth of expenses to retire comfortably.
 While the rule may offer some guidance, it is essential to acknowledge that specific individuals might require more.
 Everyone’s circumstances are different, so it’s crucial to acknowledge that some people coping with mounting medical fees and regular outlays might need more than the typical six months’ savings in their emergency fund.

-It’s wise to save up a fund that will cover approximately eight months’ worth of expenses to not be in shock when financial surprises in the first year or two of retirement occur.
-Putting effort into preparing for the next stage in life can enhance your confidence and provide an increased feeling of security.
+It’s wise to save up a fund that will cover approximately eight months’ worth of expenses so as not to be in shock when financial surprises occur in the first year or two of retirement.
+Putting effort into preparing for the next stage in life can enhance your confidence and increase your security.

 2) Create a Plan